-Our spring show will be an exhibition of painting by Ansel Krut (b.
-1959).
-The exhibition will bring together a series of largely unseen paintings by the London-based artist in what will be the largest exhibition and first survey show of Krut’s work to date.
+This exhibition will bring together a series of largely unseen paintings by Ansel Krut (b.1959) in what will be the most significant exhibition of Krut’s work to date.

-Krut’s painting focuses around subverting still life by linking objects to create improbable, playful and often dark human forms.
-He ascribes much of the unsettling imagery in his paintings to growing up in Apartheid in South Africa.
-His grotesque and provocative inventions, drawing on paradoxes, vaudeville and peep show, are poised between absurdity and moral criticism.
-Krut’s technique involves constructing his surface with layers of nuanced paint application in which there is a strong relationship to drawing and pictorial space.
+Krut’s painting subverts still life by linking objects to make playful and often dark characters and forms.
+His provocative and comic inventions, drawing on paradoxes, vaudeville and peep show, are poised between absurdity and moral criticism.

-Krut was awarded second prize in the Jerwood Drawing Prize 2004 for his work ‘Heartless Roach’.
-The exhibition will bring together a selection of Krut’s works which profile the output of this extraordinary and influential artist.
+The exhibition will bring together a selection of Krut’s paintings, profiling the work of this extraordinary and influential artist.

 "Ansel Krut upsets the traditionally straight-faced genre of the still life by bolting together objects to create improbable human forms that inspire not only humour but also pity, scorn or repulsion."
 Frieze Magazine